summmeer/summmeer.github.io/_pages/about.md

 # 📌 Services
 - Conference Reviewer: COLING2022, ACL2023, NeurIPS2023-, EMNLP2023, ICLR2024-, ARR2024-
 - Journal Reviewer: ACM Computing Surveys, IEEE Journals
+- TA at HKU: COMP2121 (Discrete math), COMP7104 (Advanced database systems)
+- One of the hosts of [HKU Seminar](https://x.com/hkunlp2020)

 > All those moments will be lost in time, like tears in rain. -- Blade Runner